If you support DACA then you aren't compassionate, you just picked the latter.

 The point isn't all or even most of the DACA kids are bad.
 It's that many aren't kids, some are certainly bad, and there's no real vetting in the system.
 It's a back door way around our immigration laws -- and while the Democrats will pretend otherwise, it's insulting to think that people from foreign countries aren't smart enough to exploit it.
 You're dealing with a community where fake ID's are sold for $20 on the street corner, and you have to commit fraud to stay in the country.
 And if you're relying on Mexican paperwork, that's completely corrupted.
 If you believe people administrating DACA, there's huge fraud (upwards of 50% or more).

 The point is that they're not all kids that came here as infants or 6 year olds.
 They can be 31 year old gang bangers that claimed they've been here for 15 years (as long as they never got convicted, under that name).
+It's also that democrats/media lie for an agenda.
+You hear about how DACA folks are great, they served in the military.
+There are a fewer then 900 DACA recipients serving in the military out of a total of around 800,000.
+That's 0.1%.
 That's quite a difference.
-If you haven't heard any of that on CNN or in the NYT, that tells you what you need to know about their objectivity and reporting.
+If you haven't heard any of these facts on CNN or in the NYT, that tells you what you need to know about their objectivity and reporting.

 So you want to tighten the requirements to be what DACA is claimed as, fine.
 That'd be a great start for a legally implemented DACA.
 But anyone who is repeating the media memes about DACA is either a liar or a fool.
 Large bureaucratic systems just aren't very good at living up to their promises.